 Like Davy Crockett, I got to Texas as fast as I could.
 Arriving as a ten year old, the son of a Swedish immigrant family descendant (my father, who served in the army during the Korean Conflict) who married a Panamanian educator (my mother), I grew up studying Texas history.
-As a Texas immigrant myself, tales of Texas settlement and independence enthralled me.
+As a Texas immigrant myself, the fictional tales of Texas settlement and independence enthralled me.
+Forget the Alamo had yet to inform educators of what actually happened and why.
 As an educator, I often wished that I had easy access to fantastic resources and projects.
 One resource I missed completely included the Texas General Land Office (GLO).
 In this blog entry, we will explore a few projects based on Texas GLO Education Resources and Lesson Plans.

 The General Land Office’s main role is to manage Texas’s publicly owned lands, by negotiating and enforcing leases for the use of the land, and sometimes by making sales of public lands.
 Royalties and proceeds from land sales are added to the state’s Permanent School Fund, which helps to fund public education within the state.
 The agency is also responsible for keeping records of land grants and titles and for issuing maps and surveys of public lands.
 Since 2011 the GLO has managed The Alamo in San Antonio (Source: Wikipedia)